Velodromo Sempione

 It hosted a variety of sport events, including cycling, rugby, football, boxing, and basketball.

 The velodrome hosted various editions of the Giro di Lombardia.
-The Sempione also hosted the rugby matches of Sport Club Italia and the football matches of US Milanese and A.C.
-Milan.
+The Sempione also hosted the rugby matches of Sport Club Italia and the football matches of US Milanese and AC Milan.

 In the 1920s, it was the home ground for the Italy national football team twice.